monkeydom/ObjectiveTOML/README.md

 ```

 ## Changelog

+* v1.1.0
+   * Updated to cpptoml v0.1.1
+   * Added more arguments, help and error reporting to the `tomlutil`

 * v1.0.1
    * Fixed an issue with cpptoml with trailing whitespace and comments in dates as well as allowing for empty inline tables now.